 There area number of opportunities to get involved and make a contribution to graduate student life here at Brock University.
 Annual Executive Elections are held in March each year.
-Job descriptions and expectations for the GSA Executives, Senators and the Program Representatives are also available.
+Job descriptions and expectations for the GSA Executives, Senators and the Faculty Representatives are also available.

 Graduate Students’ Association Board of Directors